-Vina Fay Wray was born in Alberta on the 15th of September, 1907; her family soon settled in Hollywood.
+Vina Fay Wray was born near Cardston, Alberta on the 15th of September, 1907, to an American mother and English father.

 Her early life was spent moving between Lark, Utah and Salt Lake City, but the family soon settled in Hollywood, where Wray attended high school.
 Her acting career began in 1923 at the age of sixteen, in a short historical film; two years later, a major role in The Coast Patrol enhanced her CV as well as giving her much-valued exposure.

 Under contract to Universal, Wray was a familiar face in westerns, but was unknowingly on the threshold of the big time, as evinced by her selection as one of 1926’s WAMPAS Baby Stars.
 The next year, she was signed by Paramount, and 1928 saw her cast in her first leading role, in Erich von Stroheim’s The Wedding March; while the movie proved an expensive flop, Wray found the experience a positive and rewarding one.

 Fay Wray, Melvyn Douglas and Lionel Atwill find themselves tangled in the mystery of The Vampire Bat (Majestic 1933)

 Successfully navigating the transition from the world of silent movies to the new breed of talkies, Wray soon found herself moving between studios and finding a particular niche in the horror genre.
 As Joan Xavier in Doctor X (1932), she played opposite noted horror star Lionel Atwill, and would appear alongside him again in The Vampire Bat (1933) and Mystery of the Wax Museum (1933).

 Charlotte Duncan (Fay Wray) sees the real Ivan Igor (Lionel Atwill) in Mystery of the Wax Museum (Warner Brothers 1933)